prestodb/prestorials/running on cloud services/AWS/readme.md

 <br>
 Soon we will have a video walk-through as well as a written walk through in blog form.

-There are four common ways to run Presto on AWS:
+There are three common ways to run Presto on AWS:

 1. [Using Elastic MapReduce (EMR)](#running-presto-using-emr)
 3. [Using Marketplace AMI](#Running-Presto-using-Marketplace-AMI)